awsdocs/amazon-opensearch-service-developer-guide/doc_source/monitoring-events.md

 ### Disk throughput throttle<a name="monitoring-events-throughput-throttle"></a>

-OpenSearch Service sends this event when read and write requests to your domain are being throttled due to the throughput limitations of your EBS volumes\.
-If you receive this notification, consider scaling up your instances following AWS recommended best practices\.
+OpenSearch Service sends this event when read and write requests to your domain are being throttled due to the throughput limitations of your EBS volumes or EC2 instance\.
+If you receive this notification, consider scaling up your volumes or instances following AWS recommended best practices\.

 **Example**